magnified-joy/magnifiedjoy.com/personal/_posts/2014-10-08-magnifiedjoy-site-launch-travelingjoy-giveaway-kickstarter-calendar-adventure-airstream.markdown

 <!-- Place this tag where you want the widget to render. -->
 <div class="g-follow" data-annotation="none" data-height="20" data-href="//plus.google.com/u/0/101318168120160496750" data-rel="publisher"></div></div></dd>

-The more times you participate, the higher the change you will win!
+The more times you participate, the higher the chance you will win!
 We will randomly pick one winner from each categories (Newsletter, Facebook, Instagram, Twitter, Google+) on October 15th, 11:59pm.

 Anyone in anywhere in the world can enter.
 Rules are subject to change if we find people not playing fair.
 We'll update the rules here if anything changes.